brclar15/thesis/writing/markdown/other/bibliographyFinal.md

 - Goertz, Donald Charles.
 Proclus and Tzetzes (The University of Texas 1964)
 - Graziosi, Barbara.
 Inventing Homer: The Early Reception of Epic (Cambridge University Press 2002)
 - Haase, Fee-Alexandra.
 An Intertextual Reading of a Myth: Between Poetry, Myth, Cult Topography, and History (AJCN 2007?)
-- Hildesheim, Georg Olms.
+- Boissonade, Jean François.
 Tzetzae Allegoriae Iliadis (Paris 1967)
 - Holmberg, Ingrid.
 The Creation of the Ancient Epic Cycle (Oral Tradition 1998) 344-348
 - Lang, Andrew.
 Homer and the Epic (Longmans, Green, and Co.
 1983) 323-348.
 - Mahaffy, J. P. A History of Classical Greek Literature Vol 1: The poets, epic and lyric (Macmillan, 1903) 101-106.